 On the other hand, exchange-traded funds (ETFs) also gives you access to a collection of securities.
 ETFs tend to include a mixture of stocks, commodities, and bonds.
 They are similar to mutual funds, but ETFs trade like stocks.

-ETFs can invest in a variety of sectors, such as real estate, gold, or technology.
+ETFs can invest in a variety of sectors, such as energy (see this post), real estate, gold, technology, or banking – see ‘Best Canadian Bank ETF’ here.
 ETFs can either be passively managed or actively managed.
 Actively managed ETFs tend to have a higher expense ratio.

 The Difference Between Index Funds and ETFs